R3dnix/php-visitor-tracker/README.md

 - Browser
 - Operating System
 - Device Type
-- Web Location
+- Website Location
 - Ref Page
 - Time

 The script gets initialized right away when the class is included.
-To start the logger just include the script:
+To start the logger just include the script and call $VisitorLog->start().
+You can see an example in index.php

 ``
-require_once "VisitorLog.php";``
+require_once "VisitorLog.php";
+$VisitorLog->start();``

 You should edit the "VisitorLog.php" with your MySQL Database configuration, and also set your Token.